Ahmedjastaniah/controlling-servo-motors-for-robot-arm/README.md

 # controlling-servo-motors-for-robot-arm
- 6 servo motors controlled with potentiometer for robot arm.
+ 6 servo motors controlled with potentiometer.Each motor can rotate 90 dgree and the controler that used is Arduino Uno R3.
- ## Code
+ ## C++ Code
   the code that used in the circuit is:
   ```javascript
 // C++ code